mcrooks83/osteosense_vag/readme.md

 [add images][add circuit digram][add code snippets to explain functionality]

 ## Software
-The inital software is a python tkinter desktop application It allows two core views - stream and analyse.
+The inital software is a python tkinter desktop application (not customertkinter) It allows two core views - stream and analyse.
 It is curently developed and tested on Ubuntu / Windows and other platforms will be tested at a later date